-FMV Işık Schools Language Policy aims at creating an environment in which the students place importance on their home language, and improve their English and second language skills.
+FMV Işık Schools Language Policy aims at creating an environment in which the students place importance on their mother-tongue, and improve their English and second foreign language skills.
 Our language policy emphasizes transdisciplinary work in language education, and aims at creating love for the language by understanding people, societies, and cultures speaking different languages and based on the awareness that differences enrich us.

-The Foundation, School Principals, IB Early Years Program Coordinators/Assistant Coordinators, IB Diploma Program Coordinators, Heads of Modern Languages, Heads of Departments, as well as librarians, course teachers, students, parents, and other support units are responsible for the writing, developing and reviewing of the language policy, as well as sharing it with the school community and ensuring it is applied and supported at the school.
+The Foundation, School Principals, IB Early Years Program Coordinators/Assistant Coordinators, IB Diploma Program Coordinators, Mother-tongue and Foreign Language Heads of Departments, as well as librarians, course teachers, students, parents, and other support units are responsible for the writing, developing, application, and reviewing of the language policy, as well as sharing it with the school community and ensuring it is applied and supported at the school.
 During the development process of the FMV Işık Schools Language Policy, an executive committee was created first.
 Members of this committee, who reach a consensus on beliefs and values regarding language teaching and learning, constantly communicate with the branches they represent.

 Our language policy is dynamic and flexible.
 Therefore, the committee took into consideration the increasing needs, as well as the opinions and demands of the school community while writing the language policy.
 The school's accepted language philosophy, and practices regarding language teaching and learning were reviewed so as to detect whether they comply with the school philosophy and IB philosophy.
-In this regard, FMV Işık Schools Language Policy is a living document that contains second language teaching, second language teaching and home language support conditions, meets the student needs, reflects the principles of the programme, and works in order to improve the school's language needs rather than being fixed and unchanged.
+In this regard, FMV Işık Schools Language Policy is a living document that contains foreign language teaching, second foreign language teaching and mother-tongue support conditions, meets the student needs, reflects the principles of the programme, and works in order to improve the school's language needs rather than being fixed and unchanged.